enechange/EnergyDataSimulationChallenge/README.md

 # EnergyPriceSimulationChallenge

 Welcome to EnergyPriceSimulationChallenge!
 This project is to challenge the analysis of big energy consumption data.
-We are prepared two challenges and you can challenge either of them or maybe both :)
+We prepared two challenges.
+You can try either of them or maybe both :)
 Your pull-request is always welcome.